-A valid IPv4 address or IPv6 address
+A valid IPv4 address, IPv6 address, or DNS name.

 Security Audit Server Port

 The audit logs are sent to a syslog server.
 Define the port of the syslog server that the system shall send its audit logs to.
 This setting is only relevant when Security Audit Server PortAssignment is set to Manual.